RobertGardner/teach-exercise-assets/docs/its-capstone-project/contact.md

 - **Validation Issues**: If the form submits even when fields are empty, make sure the `script.js` file is correctly linked in your `index.html` and that there are no errors in the console.

 By following these steps, you can confirm that the contact form is working correctly and submissions are being sent to FormSpree.

+You are ready to move on to the next section: [Background Image](https://learning-fuze.github.io/exercise-assets/its-capstone-project/background).
+Cross-check your completed code with the code I have provided below before moving on.

 ## CODE QUALITY CHECK